aliozgur/aliozgur.github.io/_posts/2026-02-22-harp-spec-intro.md

 ## 6. Enforcement Model: Mandatory Gating

-HARP’s core claim is meaningless if enforcement is optional.
+HARP's core claim is meaningless if enforcement is optional.

 The HARP Enforcer is the system boundary that guarantees: